 Hair loss in women due to discoid lupus is the second most common autoimmune form of cicatricial alopecia.
 It is caused by a disease called lupus erythematosus, which among others affects the skin and the scalp.
 Erythematous inflammatory patches, leaving atrophic scars with hair loss, are the main feature of this type of female hair loss.
 The diagnosis is made by biopsy and immunofluorescence, and the treatment of lupus that induced hair loss in women is done with steroids and immunosuppressants.

 Diagnosis starts by taking the patient’s history, performing blood and hormonal tests, phototrichogram, or even with skin biopsy, depending on the type of hair loss.
 The prognosis depends on the type.
 Generally, the prognosis for diffuse hair loss in women of childbearing age is better than for men, as the female hormones act protectively.
-The treatment, due to underlying causes, requires their elimination e.g. with increased iron intake, improved diet, and avoidance of stress.
+In case that female hair loss is due to underlying causes, the latter’s elimination leads to treatment e.g. with increased iron intake, improved diet, and avoidance of stress.

 At Advanced Hair Clinics, each case of female hair loss is treated individually, starting with the correct diagnosis and resulting in the appropriate treatment that is different for everyone.
 Our clinic is one of the most specialised clinics in the treatment of female hair loss having extensive experience that counts thousands of cases in Greece and abroad, from Europe to the Middle East.